collapsed-stacks/atheism/questions/3164/is-religion-a-disease.md

 - posted by: [Jimbo](https://stackexchange.com/users/-1/1258-jimbo) on 2011-03-15
 - score: 3

-<p>To hold a belief without proof is not a disease.</p>
+To hold a belief without proof is not a disease.

-<p>Many scientists are admired for believing in theories not yet proven.  :)</p>
+Many scientists are admired for believing in theories not yet proven.  :)

-<p>To hold a belief in the face of overwhelming proof may indicate mental issues though.</p>
+To hold a belief in the face of overwhelming proof may indicate mental issues though.